AndresMpa/mu-vim/README.md

 #### Search engine

-I'm pretty lazy to check line by line what I'm looking on a file, so I use a "search engine", this means that I need to extra software to make that work
+Check line by line what we are looking on a file is unnecessary these days so MμVim uses a "search engine", this means that you need some extra software to make the engine works

 - [the_silver_search](https://github.com/ggreer/the_silver_searcher)
 - [Ack](https://beyondgrep.com/install/)

 #### Live server like plugin

-This is pretty usefull for those who make web apps; follow step 1; if it doesn't work by default
+This is pretty useful for those who makes web apps; follow step 1; if it doesn't work by default (It should)

 - [Installation](https://github.com/turbio/bracey.vim#installation)